Stonekeep: Reviews

 A Next Generation critic deemed it "well worth the wait.
 The graphics are stunning, the music is eerie, and the interface is a pleasure to use."
 He made particular note of the automap, strong puzzle element and original visual designs for the monsters.
 Maximum praised the game's "atmospheric 3D rendered world" and sound effects, but criticized the lack of challenging puzzles, low amount of gore and "sluggish" combat.
 The editors of Computer Games Strategy Plus named Stonekeep the best computer role-playing game of 1995.

 Petra Schlunk of Computer Gaming World called Stonekeep "successful on many levels; both hard-core and newcomers to role-playing should enjoy this."
 She wrote that "a lot of thought and heart went into the game's design and production", and she singled out its writing, characters and storyline for praise.
 The game was later nominated for Computer Gaming Worlds 1995 Role-Playing Game of the Year award.
 The editors praised it as "a milestone in computer role-playing games", with "beautiful SGI rendered characters and fascinating story development", but noted that it was held back by bugs.
 It won the magazine's readers' choice award in its genre.

 PC Gamer USs Mike Wolf called it "a decent offering for roleplaying novices [... but] far from the magnum opus you'd expect".
 A review by Bernard Yee of GameSpot did not offer similar praises, concluding that "Stonekeep is a dated first-person RPG that suffers from a poor interface, little depth, and few frills."
 In Fusion, Arnie Katz called Stonekeep "a good antidote to the idiosyncratic complexities that pass for depth" among role-playing games, and praised its interface and audiovisual presentation.
 He summarized it as "an exciting quest that doesn't concede much to rival RPG releases."
 Paul Presley of PC Zone called Stonekeep "a case of gloss but no substance", which failed to offer "something over and above that which Eye of the Beholder was delivering all that time ago."

 Andy Butcher reviewed Stonekeep for Arcane, commenting, "Although the 'plot' as such is somewhat weak, and the game quickly falls into an 'explore the level, kill the monsters, solve the puzzles' affair, Stonekeep is engaging and surprisingly addictive."

 In 1996, editors of Computer Gaming World ranked it as the tenth top vaporware title in computer game history (due 1991, delivered 1996), stating that "after seeing the same basic demo for years, the game finally shipped, as an anti-climax."
-Stonekeep was also ranked at number six on GameSpot's top ten vaporware hall of shame.
+Stonekeep was also ranked at number six on GameSpots top ten vaporware hall of shame.
 In 2009, GamesRadar also included Stonekeep among the games "with untapped franchise potential", due to the cancellation of Stonekeep 2: Godmaker.
 In 1996, GamesMaster ranked Stonekeep 56th on their "Top 100 Games of All Time."